davidtwco/rfcs/text/0000-build-std/6-stage-2.md

 built are determined by the `build-std-crate` option or explicit dependencies on the standard library if [*Stage 1b*][stage1b] was implemented.

+Multi-target projects (resulting from the "target" field in artifact dependencies or the use of `per-pkg-target` fields) results in the decision to rebuild the standard library being made multiple times - once for each target in the project.

+As Cargo does not have per-target profiles nor a way to change the standard library's profile on a per-target basis, the only way to configure the standard library differently for different targets is with the use of the `[target]` sections in the Cargo config.

 *See the following sections for rationale/alternatives:*

 - [*Why default to "compatible"?*][rationale-default]